chipchilders/migrate2cs/README_VMWARE.md

 $ mkdir -p /mnt/share/ovas
 ```

-### Setup the file server to server the OVAs
+### Setup a file server to serve the OVAs
-- This file server is how the templates and volumes are accessed by CloudStack.
+- This file server is how the templates and volumes are accessed by CloudPlatform.
-- This server MUST serve on either port 80 or 443 for CloudStack to accept it.
+- This server MUST serve on either port 80 or 443 for CloudPlatform to accept it.
 - I have included a basic file server that can be used by dropping it in the OVAs directory and starting it.

 ``` bash